Summary

 BC, CA

-The Whale Trail's mission is to inspire appreciation and stewardship for orcas, other marine mammals, and the marine environment by identifying a network of viewing sites along the whales' trails through the Salish Sea and along the Pacific Coast.
+The Whale Trail is a series of sites to watch orcas and other marine mammals from shore.
+Our mission is to inspire appreciation and stewardship for whales, dolphins and their habitat.
 Our goals are to increase awareness, build community, and promote land-based whale watching.
 Our overarching goal is to recover the endangered southern resident orcas (J, K and L pods) from the threat of extinction.

 |